NFDI4Microbiota/MetadataStandards/README.md

   - Metabolome - experimental protocol edition
 - 2.9 [BIOM or tabular files](https://github.com/mdsufz/NFDI4Microbiota-Metadata/blob/main/Technical/BIOM_or_Tabular_Technical_Metadata.md)

+Because file type varies by the instrument used in metabolomic and proteomic analyses, establishing a file-specific metadata standard list presents challenges.
+Therefore, the metadata standards for these can be found within each technology link.

 ## Technical metadata section 4.
 Data transfer and data integrity